magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Call limit
 ----------

-| How many simultaneous calls this user can have?
-The excess will receive CONGESTION.
+| The amount of  simultaneous calls allowed for this client.